snoyberg/yesoddocs/web-routes-quasi/syntax.markdown

 * If there is nothing after the second column, then a single function named handleMyRoute will be called for all requests to that URL pattern.

 * If there are exactly three words after the second column, and the second and third of those begin with lowercase letters, we are dealing with a subsite.
 This allows you to embed functionality written elsewhere within a site.
 The [synopsis](synopsis.html) shows an example of using a separate module for handling static content.
-In this case, the first value is the datatype for the subsite routes, the second is a function that returns a Site value, and the third converts the main sites arg datatype to the subsite's arg datatype.
+In this case, the first value is the datatype for the subsite routes, the second is a function that returns a QuasiSite value, and the third converts the main sites arg datatype to the subsite's arg datatype.

 * Otherwise, each word is taken as an HTTP request method, and a separate function is called for each method.
 If the methods specified are GET and DELETE, the functions would be getMyRoute and deleteMyRoute.